CptT0ad/version-control-group/README.md

 push them to the main branch of the repository.
 Your contributions will then be considered to add to the project. please be mindful of the code of conduct and liscence.

+We chose the code of conduct and liscence because they are broad, open, and general.
+Our program is not complicated, so there was no need for a specific liscense or c.o.c.